Fitness motivation follows action, not the other way around. I have found this to be true over and over again. I now have come to rely on it.

 The best way to be consistently motivated, especially at the start of your workout, is to visualize your body in the condition that you want it to be.
 If you want to add some fire to your fitness motivation, create some scenes in your mind of you walking confidently down the beach in your bathing suit, meeting up with an ex girlfriend, boyfriend, or spouse who dumped you, or undressing during an intimate activity with a lover.
 Fitness enthusiasts stay motivated because they have experienced the things I’ve just described.

-I’ve been doing resistance training using machines and free-weights for almost 20 years now.
+I’ve been doing resistance training using machines and free weights for decades now.
 I just now calculated how long it had been and I was amazed!
 It has provided me with a consistent body weight within about 5-15 pounds, good body tone, good definition, reliable strength, and self-confidence.

 For the past few years, I’ve been doing my workouts at home using a simple and inexpensive home gym that I built.
 If you’re interested in learning more, read my article entitled, “How to Build a Simple & Inexpensive Home Gym.”